From the first day you bring your tiny newborn home from the hospital, it’s time to start initiating tummy time.

-Practice these tummy time tips and activities to help your little one get ready for crawling.
+Practice these tummy time tips and hacks to help your little one get ready for crawling.

 Between naps, sleeping, and time in car seats, babies can spend 15 hours or more on their tummies each day.

 To balance this out, babies need dedicated time on their tummies as well.